Évian Accords: Opposition

-One of the primary forces of opposition to the signing of the Evian Accords and the formation of an independent Algerian State was the Secret Army Organisation (SAO).
+One of the primary forces of opposition to the signing of the Evian Accords and the formation of an independent Algerian State was the Secret Army Organisation (OAS).
 Their opposition was aimed at thwarting negotiations between the French Government and the GPRA with the goal of keeping Algeria under French sovereignty.
 Their actions were rooted in a desire to preserve a 'French Algeria' and to prevent the loss of Algeria as one of France's three overseas departments.
 Furthermore, they opposed the establishment of an Algerian Republic under a majority Arab Algerian rule.

 In the lead up to the ceasefire agreement on 19 March 1962, the Algerian newspaper El Moujahid reported more than 1,420 bombings between April 23 and August 15 of 1961.
 The group rejected the ceasefire, adopted a scorched earth policy to destroy the Algerian economy, and terrorist attacks against Muslims in order to provoke a response from the ALN.
 It also carried out multiple attempts of assassination on Charles de Gaulle such as the Petit-Clamart attack.